Merck Group: Merck consumer-health

 In September 2017, Merck said it is considering options for its consumer-health division, including a potential full or partial sale, or strategic partnership.
 An equity analyst estimated the unit could command a purchase price of €1.8 billion to €2.7 billion from a full sale.
 In December Reuters reported that both Nestlé and private equity owners of Stada were preparing bids for Merck's consumer health group.
 Days later, Reuters again reported that Perrigo was also preparing a bid for the division in the region of €4 billion ($4.7 billion to $4.8 billion).
 In April 2018, Reuters reported that generic drug manufacturer, Mylan was in advanced discussions to acquire the consumer health business for between €3.5–4 billion (£3–3.4 billion).
 Later in the month, Reuters reported that Procter & Gamble would purchase the division for €3.4 billion euros (£2.96 billion; $4.2 billion).

 Name

 Seventh and former logo of Merck KGaA used from 1 October 2001 until 13 October 2015.
 This form was used internationally; in U.S. and Canada its design was similar but reading "EMD" instead of "Merck".

 Merck in Darmstadt is the sole legal successor of the original Merck and retains the rights to the trademark "Merck" in all countries except the U.S. and Canada, where "EMD" brand is mostly used (it was introduced alongside Merck's 2001 logo).
 In recent branding campaigns, the company has referred to itself as "the original Merck" and "the real Merck".
 The company was legally known as E. Merck oHG until 1995, when Merck KGaA became the main parent company and the former a holding company.
-Both oHG and KGaA are generic business entity type designations and not used in everyday speech or branding.